Harry Houdini: Aviator

-Falsely reported as pioneer
+Australian flights

 March 18, 1910

 On Friday, March 18, 1910, following more than a month of delays due to inclement weather conditions, Houdini completed one of the first powered aeroplane flights ever made in Australia.
-He made three flights in his French Voisin biplane, at the Old Plumpton Paddock, at Diggers Rest, Victoria, ranging from 1 minute to 3½ minutes – reaching an altitude of 100ft in one of his flights, and travelling more than two miles in another.
+He made three flights in his Voisin biplane, at the Old Plumpton Paddock at Diggers Rest, Victoria, ranging from 1 minute to 3½ minutes – reaching an altitude of 100 ft in one of his flights, and travelling more than two miles in another.
 Nine of the 30 spectators present on that day signed a certificate verifying Houdini's achievement.

-Although it was widely reported at the time that Houdini's March 18 flights were the first aeroplane flights in Australiaand, even a century later, some major news outlets were still crediting him with this feat – his flight was the third powered flight ever made in Australia.
-The first was by Colin Defries (1884–1963) on December 9, 1909, and the second was by Frederick Cyril Custance (1890–1923) on March 17, 1910, the day before Houdini's flight.

 March 20, 1910

-Hampered by the windy conditions on the Saturday, and unable to fly safely, Houdini took to the air again early on Sunday morning, 20 March 20, 1910:

-After a short preliminary flight, lasting 26 sec., Houdini took wing again, and, amid loud applause from the hundred or more spectators, who were on the ground, described three circles at altitudes, varying from 20ft to over 100ft, covering a distance of between three and four miles in 3min 45½sec.
+Hampered by the windy conditions on the Saturday, and unable to fly safely, Houdini took to the air again early on Sunday morning, 20 March 1910.
+After a short preliminary flight, lasting 26 sec., Houdini took wing again, and, applauded by hundred or more spectators, flew three circles at altitudes, varying from 20ft to over 100ft, covering a distance of between three and four miles in 3min 45½sec.
 The Argus, 21 March 1910.

 March 21, 1910

 On Monday morning, 21 March 1910, some 30 spectators witnessed Houdini make an extended flight at Diggers Rest of 7min.
-37secs., covering at least 6 miles, at altitudes ranging from 20ft. to 100ft.
+37secs., covering at least 6 miles, at altitudes ranging from 20 ft. to 100 ft.
 Australian aviator Basil Watson's father, mother, and younger sister, Venora, were among the spectators; and their names were included in the list of 16 spectator signatures on the certificate that verified Houdini's achievement.

-Colin Defries

-In March 1938, Wing Commander Harry Cobby wrote, in Aircraft, in March 1938 that "the first aeroplane flight in the Southern Hemisphere was made on December 9, 1909, by Mr Colin Defries, a Londoner, at Victoria Park Racecourse, Sydney, in a Wilbur Wright aeroplane".
-Colin Defries was a trained pilot, having learnt to fly in Cannes, France.
-By modern standards his flight time was minimal, but in 1909 he had accumulated enough to become an instructor.

-Defries' first Australian flight was at the Victoria Park Racecourse, Sydney, in a Wilbur Wright aeroplane, on December 1909, On his first flight he took off, maintained straight and level flight, albeit briefly, and landed safely.
-His crash landing on his second flight, when he tried to retrieve his hat which was blown off, demonstrated what a momentary lack of attention could cause while flying a Wright Model A.